 G. de P. — Well, that is the best way by which I can describe it.
 It is not the atman, it is not the buddhi, it is not the physical body, it is not the prana, it is not the linga-sarira, it is not even the kama, it is not even the kama-manas.
 It is what you might call the kama-manas overshadowed by the buddhi.
 The human soul.

-Student — May I ask a question, please?
-Was Charles Lindbergh a messenger sent in the interests of science?
+Student — Was Charles Lindbergh a messenger sent in the interests of science?

 G. de P. — I do not think so.
 Colonel Lindbergh was a fortunate young man.
 He was in a way one of the little men of destiny.
 He did a brave act, but he must have had great sport out of it.
 I think I would have enjoyed it too.
 I do not think that there is anything so very especial about Lindbergh that requires feminine adoration.
 I knew a young man once who cared for a father and a mother and a paralytic sister and a grandfather and two aunts, and gave them all a good home, gave up his own career and devoted himself to care for his family.
 He is a noble and self-sacrificing man, incomparably superior to one who merely takes joy in an adventuresome deed.